-Toshiba Heating-Pump Air-ConditionerA lot of people are not aware that the air conditioner units from the brand Toshiba have long been recognized as one of the most environmentally friendly; in addition to this, a lot of people have also already attested to the fact that a particular unit bought from Toshiba is surely powerful and can really give the users satisfying feeling.
-The fact that this particular brand has been in the industry for over 30 long years now, a lot of people are already comfortable with buying products that they are offering when it comes to air conditioners.
+Toshiba Heating-Pump Air-ConditionerA lot of people are not aware that the air conditioner units from the brand Toshiba have long been recognized as one of the most environmentally friendly; in addition to this, a lot of people have already attested to the fact that a particular unit bought from Toshiba is surely powerful and can really give it's users a satisfying feeling.
+The fact that this particular brand has been in the industry for over 30 long years, shows that a lot of consumers are already comfortable with buying the products that they are offering when it comes to air conditioners.

-The main advantages of mini splits are their small size and flexibility for zoning or heating and cooling individual rooms.
-Many models can have as many as four indoor air handling units (for four zones or rooms) connected to one outdoor unit.
-The number depends on how much heating or cooling is required for the building or each zone (which in turn is affected by how well the building is insulated).
+The main advantages of mini splits are their small size, and flexibility for zoning, or heating and cooling individual rooms.
+Many models can have as many as five indoor air handling units (for five zones or rooms) connected to one outdoor unit.
+The size of the outdoor and indoor unit depends on how much heating or cooling is required for the building or each zone (which in turn is affected by how well the building is insulated).
 Since each of the zones will have its own thermostat, you only need to condition that place when someone is there.
-This will save energy and money.
+This will save you energy and money in the long run.

-Since mini splits have no ducts, they avoid the energy losses associated with ductwork of central forced air systems.
+Since mini splits have no ducts, they avoid the energy losses associated with duct work of central forced air systems.
 Duct losses can account for more than 30% of energy consumption for space conditioning, especially if the ducts are in an unconditioned space such as an attic.